 Each year since I’ve worked at the iD headquarters, I get the privilege of creating the camp desktop wallpapers for iD Tech Camps, the iD Game Design & Development Academy, and the iD Coding & Engineering Academy, which you can see if you attend any of our programs this summer since they’re installed on every computer that’s used at camp.
 I can honestly say that this project is one of my favorite projects every year and it often inspires me to create my own wallpapers in my free time, which is what I’ll be showing you how to do in this post.

 This tutorial will incorporate design elements such as adding textures, gradients, layer properties and using the mask feature in Photoshop.
 These are all basic to intermediate skills and should be fairly easy to grasp.
 If you want to explore the possibilities that all of the Adobe products have, check out our Web & Graphic Design Courses or our Video Editing and Photography camps that we have at our Day and Overnight Summer Programs at iD.

 The final project that you’ll have at the end of this tutorial will look something like this:

 Are you excited?
 It’s another Mario Bros. graphic.
 If you can’t tell by now, I really like Super Mario Bros (I mean seriously, have you played the New Super Mario Bros on DS?
 I’m totally addicted.).
 Not only that, I find that there are a lot of free resources out there for Mario graphics.
-Did you know that if you attend camp, you can actually make a replica of a Mario game in our Video Game Creation Course?
+Did you know that if you attend camp, you can actually make a replica of a Mario game in our video game camps?
 Pretty cool stuff.